 After you place the seared chuck roast in the crock pot, add in the onions, carrots, and potatoes so they can cook with the pot roast.

 While I like to use carrots, onions, and potatoes, you can add your favorite root vegetables, such as sweet potatoes, parsnips, or turnips.
+If the crockpot is not large enough to fit all the vegetables, you can slow cook the potatoes separately by making Crockpot Roasted Potatoes.

 Then pour in the beef broth and Worcestershire and cook it on low for 8 – 10 hours and you will have the best pot roast you have ever had in your life!